 Sciatica from spinal stenosis may often result from lumbar spinal stenosis, but can also occur due to cervical spinal stenosis, making diagnosis difficult.

 Cauda equina syndrome from spinal stenosis is a terrible compressive neuropathy diagnosis which usually requires immediate surgical intervention to prevent permanent nerve damage from occurring.

 Asymptomatic spinal stenosis represents the majority of diagnosed patients with mild to moderate central canal and foraminal space narrowing conditions.
 Remember that just because the central canal or foraminal openings are decreased in size, for any reason, does not mean that symptoms will definitely result.
 Spinal stenosis is normal to experience as we age and most people with the physical indications of the condition will never develop any significant symptoms from the decreased canal space.

 The epidemic incidence of misdiagnosed spinal stenosis helps to explain why so many patients can not find lasting relief from their symptoms, since the stenosis treatments used are not targeting the true underlying causative process.

 Comments on the Symptoms of Spinal Stenosis

 In many patients, symptoms do not correlate to the diagnostic findings, or may well correlate, but the actual source of symptoms resides elsewhere.
 This is very common for patients with lumbar stenosis and sciatica, although the actual cause may be yet undiscovered cervical stenosis in the neck.
-I see this all the time.
+We witness this all the time.